bulutyazgan/RoomConnect/README.md

 - Explore additional use cases for the room number functionality.

 ## Feedback
 I am open to feedback and suggestions!
-Feel free to raise issues or contribute via pull requests on the [GitHub repository](https://github.com/siryazgan/RoomConnect).
+Feel free to raise issues or contribute.

+## Documentation
+For detailed usage instructions, see the [documentation](documentation.md).